gokriscode/sg-weather-forecast/README.md

 **Step 5: Access Your API**

-Your NestJS application is now running in the development environment on port 4000.
+Your NestJS application from the Git repository's subfolder is now running in the development environment on port 4000.
 You can access your RESTful API by opening a web browser or using a tool like [curl](https://curl.se/) or [Postman](https://www.postman.com/), and making HTTP requests to `http://localhost:4000`.

-You're now ready to develop and test your NestJS application in your development environment.
-Remember to refer to the official NestJS documentation for more details on building and deploying your RESTful API.
+You're now ready to develop and test the NestJS service from the specified subfolder of the Git repository.
+Remember to refer to the project's documentation or README for any specific instructions related to this service.

 ### 2. Setup Web Application